Bivariate Instantaneous Frequency and Bandwidth: Introduction

-In the past few years there has been a great deal of interest in nonstationary bivariate signals.
+In the past few years there has been a great deal of interest in nonstationary bivariate signals, that is, nonstationary signals consisting of a \emph{pair} of values at each time\footnote{An image, by contrast, consists of a signal value which is a function of two variables.}.
 A variety of methods have been proposed for their analysis, including: examining \emph{pairs} of time-frequency representations \cite{schreier03b-itsp,schreier08b-itsp}, i.e. the dual frequency spectrum, the Rihaczek distribution, and relatives; creating suitable coherences based on these objects \cite{hindberg07-itsp}; a bivariate version of the empirical mode decomposition \cite{rilling07-ispl}; local analysis of wavelet time-scale ellipse properties \cite{diallo06-geo}; and an extension of wavelet ridge analysis for modulated oscillatory signals \cite{delprat92-itit,mallat} to the bivariate case \cite{lilly06-npg}.
 The statistical and kinematic properties of stationary bivariate signals have also been recently revisited in a number of studies \cite{schreier03a-itsp,rubin-delanchy08-itsp,medkour08-itsp,walden08-prsla}.

 As an example of the importance of bivariate nonstationary signals, Fig.~\ref{bandwidth_looper}a shows the trajectory of a freely drifting oceanographic instrument \cite{richardson89-jpo} as it follows the ocean circulation for hundreds of kilometers.
 Acoustically-tracked subsurface ``floats'' such as this one \cite{rossby86-jaot} are a prominent data source for studying the physics of the turbulent ocean.
 There exist hundreds of such records from all over the world, and their analysis constitutes an important and active branch of oceanographic research.
 Panels (b) and (c) in this figure show the estimated oscillatory signal and background using the wavelet ridge method of \cite{lilly06-npg}.
 The estimated signal, a modulated \emph{bivariate} oscillation, is represented in Fig.~\ref{bandwidth_looper}b as a sequence of ellipses plotted at different times.
 The analysis of this data will illustrate the great utility of extending the concept of instantaneous moments to the bivariate case.